Higgs boson: Gauge-invariant theories and symmetries

-Gauge invariant theories are theories which have a useful feature, that some kinds of changes to the value of certain items do not make any difference to the outcomes or the measurements we make.
-An example is that changing voltages in an electromagnet by +100 Volts, does not cause any change to the magnetic field it produces.
-Similarly, measuring the speed of light in vacuum seems to give the identical result whatever the location in time and space, and whatever the local gravitational field.
+Gauge-invariant theories are theories with a useful feature, namely that changes to certain quantities make no difference to experimental outcomes.
+For example, increasing the electric potential of an electromagnet by 100 volts does not itself cause any change to the magnetic field that it produces.
+Similarly, the measured speed of light in vacuum remains unchanged, whatever the location in time and space, and whatever the local gravitational field.

-In these kinds of theories, the gauge is an item whose value we can change, the fact that some changes leave the results we measure unchanged means it is a gauge invariant theory, and symmetries are the specific kinds of changes to the gauge, which have this effect of leaving measurements unchanged.
-(More precisely, these transformations of the gauge component do not change the energy).
-Symmetries of this kind are powerful tools for deep understanding of the fundamental forces and particles of our physical world, and gauge invariance is therefore an important property within particle physics theory.
-They are closely connected to conservation laws, and are described mathematically using group theory.
-Quantum field theory and the Standard Model are both gauge invariant theories – meaning they focus on properties of our universe that demonstrate this property of gauge invariance, and the symmetries which are involved.
+In these theories, the gauge is a quantity that can be changed with no resultant effect.
+This independence of the results from some changes is called gauge invariance, and these changes reflect symmetries of the underlying physics.
+These symmetries provide constraints on the fundamental forces and particles of the physical world.
+Gauge invariance is therefore an important property within particle physics theory.
+The gauge symmetries are closely connected to conservation laws and are described mathematically using group theory.
+Quantum field theory and the Standard Model are both gauge-invariant theories – meaning that the gauge symmetries allow theoretical derivation of properties of the universe.

-The problem of gauge boson mass
+Gauge boson rest mass problem

-Quantum field theories based on gauge invariance had been used with great success in understanding the electromagnetic and strong forces, but by around 1960 all attempts to create a gauge invariant theory for the weak force (and its combination with the electromagnetic force, known together as the electroweak interaction) had consistently failed, with gauge theories thereby starting to fall into disrepute as a result.
-The problem was that the symmetry requirements for these two forces incorrectly predicted that the weak force's gauge bosons (W and Z) would have zero mass.
-But experiments showed that the W and Z gauge bosons had non-zero mass.
+Quantum field theories based on gauge invariance had been used with great success in understanding the electromagnetic and strong forces, but by around 1960, all attempts to create a gauge invariant theory for the weak force (and its combination with the electromagnetic force, known together as the electroweak interaction) had consistently failed.
+As a result of these failures, gauge theories began to fall into disrepute.
+The problem was that symmetry requirements for these two forces incorrectly predicted that the weak force's gauge bosons (W and Z) would have zero mass (in the specialized terminology of particle physics, "mass" refers specifically to a particle's rest mass).
+But experiments showed the W and Z gauge bosons had non-zero (rest) mass.

-A further problem was that many promising solutions seemed to require extra particles known as Goldstone bosons to exist.
-But evidence suggested these did not exist either.
-This meant that either gauge invariance was an incorrect approach, or something unknown was giving the weak force's W and Z bosons their mass, and doing it in a way that did not create Goldstone bosons.
-By the late 1950s and early 1960s, physicists were still completely at a loss how to resolve these issues, or how to create a comprehensive theory for particle physics.
+Further, many promising solutions seemed to require the existence of extra particles known as Goldstone bosons, but evidence suggested these did not exist.
+This meant that either gauge invariance was an incorrect approach, or something unknown was giving the weak force's W and Z bosons their mass, and doing it in a way that did not imply the existence of Goldstone bosons.
+By the late 1950s and early 1960s, physicists were at a loss as to how to resolve these issues, or how to create a comprehensive theory for particle physics.